-Although the Americas have significantly improved population health, inequalities persistent among many groups.
+Although the Americas have significantly improved population health, inequalities persist among many groups.

 Listen as Dr. Laura Magaña (United States) and Dr. Luiz Galvão (Brazil) demonstrate real-life training and research efforts that can be replicated in various settings and propose other pathways for collaborative work to achieve health equity.